Mechnar9000/datafiles/README.md

 ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/bivariate_choropleth.jpg)

-The visualizations the data was taken from can be seen below.
+The visualizations of the data sources that are synthesized above can be seen below:

 The first choropleth shows the proportion of voters who voted to leave in the 2016 election: